It soon becomes evident, no matter where you look online, that many people are not sure about pamphlet and brochure difference.

 Printed pamphlets are generally understood to be a small leaflet (or flyer) on a single subject that contains information or arguments about that particular subject.
 Pamphlets are usually printed on a single sheet of paper and cut or folded (scored) in various ways, depending on how the customer wishes the pamphlet to be presented.

 An example of a printed pamphlet, leaflet or flyer might be a small sheet of paper that someone hands to you on the street announcing a new band playing at a particular club or event.
 Or, a pamphlet could be a single sheet of paper on one specific topic that is handed out at a conference or convention.
+See our post on the effectiveness of Printed Mailers and Flyers.

 A pamphlet vs brochure has a limited amount of space.
 However, printed brochures normally contain much more information, with a lot more variety in the information than in a pamphlet.
 Brochure printing is often specifically focussed on the products or services of a particular business.